gattigaga/heavy-notation/docs/npm-scripts.md

 - `build`: Build the application for production.
 - `start`: Start the production server.
 - `lint`: Run the linter.
-- `prepare`: Run the pre-commit hook.
-This will be run when we create a new commit.
+- `prepare`: It was set up by `husky`.
+You don't need to run it manually.
 - `postinstall`: Run the post-install script.
 This will be run by Vercel when deploying the application.
 - `lingui:extract`: Extract the i18n strings from source code into messages file (.po).
 - `lingui:compile`: Compile the i18n messages (.po) to typescript file, so it can be used by the application.